Ulli-Aech/Project04_Statistical_Analysis/README.md

 ## Project Description

 This project is part of the Ironhack data analytics bootcamp.
 The goal of this project was to perform statistical analysis on a given dataset.
-The goal is to identify the most important features of houses that affect the sales price.
+The goal of the analysis is to identify the most important features of houses that affect the sales price.

 ## Dataset